KyloIO/kylo-docs/how-to-guides/ConfigureNiFiWithSSL.rst

 8. Merge the generated properties (/opt/nifi/data/ssl/localhost) with the the NiFi configuration properties (/opt/nifi/current/conf/nifi.properties).

-   1. Open the /opt/nifi/data/ssl/localhost/nifi.properties file.
+   a.
+Open the /opt/nifi/data/ssl/localhost/nifi.properties file.

-   2. Copy the properties, starting with the #Site to Site properties through the last NiFi security property (see below).
+   b.
+Copy the properties, starting with the #Site to Site properties
+      through the last NiFi security property (see below).
 Note that the **bolded lines** shown in the example in step 3 indicate fields that must be updated.